-Name of participant Conditional awards granted during the financial year ended 30.6.2012 ('000) Awards released during the financial year ended 30.6.2012 ('000) Aggregate conditional awards granted since commencement of the Plan to 30.6.2012 Aggregate awards released since commencement of the Plan to 30.6.2012 Director of the Company (000) (000) (000) (000) • • Chen Qisheng 0 - 3,000 600 0 - 3,000 600 Group Executives 0 - 22,000 3,740 0 - 22,000 3,740
+Name of participant Conditional awards granted during the financial year ended 30.6.2013 ('000) Awards released during the financial year ended 30.6.2013 ('000) Aggregate conditional awards granted since commencement of the Plan to 30.6.2013 ('000) Aggregate awards released since commencement of the Plan to 30.6.2013 ('000)

+Director of the Company 0 000 0 0 000 1 000

+Chen Qisheng 0 600 0 - 3,000 1,200

+Group Executives 0 4,730 0 - 22,000 8,470

-Audit Committee 6.
+6. Audit committee

-The Audit Committee of the Company, consisting all Non-Executive Directors, is chaired by Mr Soh Beng Keng, Lead Independent Director, and includes Mr Sim Yong Chan, Independent Director and Mr Chang Feng-chang, Non-Executive Director.
-The Audit Committee has met six times since the previous financial period to the date of this report and has reviewed the following, where relevant, with the Executive Directors and external and internal auditors of the Company:
+The Audit Committee of the Company, consisting all Non-Executive Directors, is chaired by Mr Soh Beng Keng, Lead Independent Director, and includes Mr Sim Yong Chan, Mr Chua Ser Miang, Mr Chang Feng-chang, Independent Directors and Professor Tan Cheng Han, Non-Executive Director.
+The Audit Committee has met five times since the previous financial year to the date of this report and has reviewed the following, where relevant, with the Executive Directors and external and internal auditors of the Company:

-- the audit plans and results of the internal auditors examination and evaluation of the Group's (a) systems of internal accounting controls; - the Group's financial and operating results and accounting policies; (b) - (c) the statement of financial position of the Company and the consolidated financial statements of the Group before their submission to the Directors of the Company and external auditors' report on those financial statements: - the quarterly and annual announcements as well as the related press releases on the results and financial position of the Group and the Company; - the co-operation and assistance given by the management to the Company's external and (e) internal auditors: - (f) the interested person transactions to ensure that they are on normal commercial terms and not prejudicial to the interests of the Company or its shareholders; and - the re-appointment of the external auditors of the Company. (g)
+- (a) the audit plans and results of the external and internal auditors examination and evaluation of the Group's systems of internal accounting controls; - (b) the Group's financial and operating results and accounting policies; - (c) the statement of financial position of the Company and the consolidated financial statements of the Group before their submission to the Directors of the Company and external auditors' report on those financial statements; - (d) the quarterly and annual announcements as well as the related press releases on the results and financial position of the Group and the Company; - (e) the co-operation and assistance given by the management to the Company's external and internal auditors; - (f) the interested person transactions to ensure that they are on normal commercial terms and not prejudicial to the interests of the Company or its shareholders; and - (g) the re-appointment of the external auditors of the Company.